dfilatov/lrt/README.md

     }
 };
 ```
 For convenience LRT passes a previous value as an argument to the `next` method.
-The first `next` call of doesn't obtain this argument and default value can be specified as an initial one.
+The first `next` call doesn't obtain this argument and default value can be specified as an initial one.

 ### Chunk scheduler
 Chunk scheduler is utilized internally to schedule execution of the next chunk of units.
 Built-in options: